AWS Elemental MediaStore Service Level Agreement

 AWS Elemental MediaStore SLA Exclusions

-The Service Commitment does not apply to any unavailability, suspension or termination of an AWS Elemental MediaStore Service, or any other AWS Elemental MediaStore Service performance issues: (i) caused by factors outside of our reasonable control, including any force majeure event or Internet access or related problems beyond the demarcation point of the applicable AWS Elemental MediaStore Service; (ii) that result from any actions or inactions of you or any third party; (iii) that result from you not following the best practices described in the AWS Elemental MediaStore User Guide on the AWS Site; (iv) that result from your equipment, software or other technology and/or third party equipment, software or other technology (other than third party equipment within our direct control); or (v) arising from our suspension or termination of your right to use an AWS Elemental MediaStore Service in accordance with the AWS Agreement (collectively, the “AWS Elemental MediaStore SLA Exclusions”).
+The Service Commitment does not apply to any unavailability, suspension or termination of an AWS Elemental MediaStore Service, or any other AWS Elemental MediaStore Service performance issues: (i) caused by factors outside of our reasonable control, including any force majeure event or Internet access or related problems beyond the demarcation point of the applicable AWS Elemental MediaStore Service; (ii) that result from any actions or inactions of you; (iii) that result from you not following the best practices described in the AWS Elemental MediaStore User Guide on the AWS Site; (iv) that result from your equipment, software or other technology; or (v) arising from our suspension or termination of your right to use an AWS Elemental MediaStore Service in accordance with the AWS Agreement (collectively, the “AWS Elemental MediaStore SLA Exclusions”).
 If availability is impacted by factors other than those used in our calculation of the Error Rate, then we may issue a Service Credit considering such factors at our discretion.